mkow04/python-colorclasses/README.md

 ## Usage

-Colorclasses library makes use of Enums for mapping of ANSI codes to color names.
+Colorclasses library makes use of Enums for mapping of ANSI codes to color names

 ```python
 # Importing the classes provided by the library: